-Some other goldfish diseases can be treated through the lowering of the goldfish water temperature, such as herpes virus for example.
-It’s reported that goldfish diagnosed with herpes virus living in temperatures of between 20 and 25 degrees celsius suffer a 90 percent mortality rate, while sick goldfish living in 15 degree temperatures have just a 10 percent mortality rate.
+Some other goldfish diseases can be treated through lowering of the goldfish water temperature, such as herpes virus for example.
+It’s reported that goldfish diagnosed with herpes virus living in temperatures of between 20 and 25 degrees celsius suffer a 90% mortality rate, while sick goldfish living in 15 degree temperatures have just a 10% mortality rate.

 Keeping your fish happy

-It’s important for owners to strive to maintain a constant temperature within the optimal range in order to keep fish happy and healthy, and an aquarium thermometer is the best way to ensure accuracy.
+It’s important for owners to strive to maintain a constant temperature within the optimal range in order to keep fish happy and healthy.
+An aquarium thermometer is the best way to ensure accuracy.

 Remember that your fish may benefit from periodic temperature changes, particularly if they become unwell.